Assistants

 Whereby provides the simplest way to do video calls.
-It’s like Zoom, but you just click a link and it opens the browser.
-Whereby also lets companies build video calls directly into their own websites or apps so it feels like part of the service rather than a separate tool.
+It’s like Zoom, but you just click an invite and it opens the session in your favourite browser.
+The embeddable product enables companies, specifically in telehealth, to build video calls directly into their own website or app so it feels like part of the service rather than a separate tool.

-Assistants lets Whereby customers connect additional tools inside live video calls to unlock real-time insights, automate tasks, and support more intelligent conversation.
+Assistants lets these customers connect custom tools into their video calls to unlock real-time insights, automate tasks, and support more intelligent conversation.
 They join a session as a silent participant, stay out of the way, and surface value at the moment it’s needed.

 I led design across the experience: how builders configure an assistant, how they show up in-session, and how teams control and trust them.